AzarRza/voice-perception-study-pilot/README.md

 ## Status

 This is a pilot version, meant to check the task mechanics and stimulus set before scaling up to the full study.
+Two versions currently exist, using different speaker sets, to compare how the task performs across them.